 Here is a summary of the areas where Thunder will contribute significantly and help to achieve important goals in pupil development:

-• Thunder spends time with pupils who have anger management issues and other anti-social conduct.
+• Thunder spends time with pupils who have anger management issues.
 Resulting in increased empathy and compassion.

 • Thunder helps reduce stress and anxiety among children in social settings that are stressful.
 Resulting in reduced anxiety levels.